benjaminion/upgrading-ethereum-book/src/book.md

 </figcaption>
 </figure>

 An amusing observation from the diagram is that there is no minus sign attached to the deposit contract: the deposit contract's balance is "up-only" as validators exit and restake.
 When a validator exits and restakes, the deposit contract's balance increases by 32&nbsp;ETH while everything else is essentially unchanged.
 If this were to happen 3.2 million times (not inconceivable with well over half a million validators currently staked) then the balance of the deposit contract would exceed the total amount of Ether that's ever circulated, roughly 120 million ETH.
-This is of no importance, except to underline that the balance of the deposit contract should be considered burned, and counted as zero when totting up Ethereum's total supply[^fn-deposit-contract-balance].
+This is of no importance, except to underline that the balance of the deposit contract should be considered burned, and counted as zero when totting up Ethereum's total supply.[^fn-deposit-contract-balance]

 [^fn-deposit-contract-balance]: Now that the Engine API is available, we could in principle reduce the deposit contract's balance whenever a receipt is processed on the consensus layer, but the added complexity is undesirable only to fix this quirk.